 ExploreP2P has rated all Mintos loan originators according to different things, like their financial reports.
-To me, it looks like a solid rating, that’s why I use it to decide in which loan originators I would like to invest in.
+It’s very informative and looks like a very solid rating.
+That’s why I use their rating as well to decide which loan originators I would like to invest in.

 Mintos has 10 different ratings, from A+ to D. Since I don’t like to invest in loan originators with too much risk, I only include loan originators with a low to moderate risk.
 (Explanation about the Mintos ratings can be found here).

 The risk is a bit lower with this guarantee, as all loans that are 60 days late, will be bought back by the loan originator and I will get my money plus accrued interest instead of losing my money.

-Since I want to receive interest on my late loans, I exclude loan originators that don’t pay interest income on late loans.
+Since I want to receive interest on my late loans, I usually exclude loan originators that don’t pay interest income on late loans.
 There are some exceptions, like Mogo as they have a good track record and seem like solid loan originators.

 Mogo does have a penalty income on delayed payments, which also covers some of the interest on late loans.
 In the end it’s up to you if you want to invest in them or not.